Giancarlo Stanton Preview, Player Props: Yankees vs. Rays

-Giancarlo Stanton, with a slugging percentage of .355 in his past 10 games -- including one home run -- will be in action for the New York Yankees versus the Tampa Bay Rays, with Tyler Glasnow on the mound, August 26 at 4:10 PM ET.
+Giancarlo Stanton, with a slugging percentage of .333 in his past 10 games -- including one home run -- will be in action for the New York Yankees versus the Tampa Bay Rays, with Zack Littell on the hill, August 27 at 1:40 PM ET.

-In his most recent game, he went 1-for-4 with a double and two RBI against the Rays.

 Giancarlo Stanton Game Info & Props vs. the Rays